Please note: The Great British Energy Community Fund is not accepting new applications at this time

 Apply for Funding

-- Applications will be accepted from May 30th 2025 until November 12th 2025 in a rolling application format.
+4. Applications were accepted from May 30th 2025 until November 12th 2025 in a rolling application format.
+The fund is currently closed to new applications and we will advise of any future funding rounds.

 You will then have 12 months to complete your project, from the date of your funding offer.